AshokSaravanan222/AlphaK/README.md

 **November 2021 - Present**

-Machine learning software that can detect handwritten digits on a homework organizer.
+Python machine learning software that can detect handwritten digits on a homework organizer.

 # How it Works
 Data entry can be very time consuming to do manually, so AlphaK offers a faster solution: a machine learning alogrithm.